 A question that requires a numerical answer will be presented in one of two ways, either as an essay or a numerical entry.
+Note that you will be allowed to use either of the exam-approved calculators for doing your calculations.

 An essay text box will accept typed words and numbers.
 A correct numerical value typed in the essay box receives full credit - formulas and explanations are not required.
 If a candidate chooses to do so, they may describe steps used in the calculation or show values using either a math editor function or by typing out variables in an equation.
+Partial credit is given for a formula entered even if the calculation is wrong.